 Pauline trained as a Registered Nurse in New Zealand and then as a Registered Midwife in Australia before returning to New Zealand and undertaking a Masters in Public Management at Victoria University.

 General Manager - Older Persons, Orthopaedics and Rehabilitation

 Dan Coward holds the position of General Manager for Older Persons Health, Orthopaedics and Rehabilitation.
 Within that role he oversees responsibility for Community Dental Services and supporting West Coast Orthopaedic Services .

 Dan joined the Canterbury District Health Board in 2013 following a career in the New Zealand Fire Service spanning close to 17 years and working in a number of senior leadership and operational roles.
 This included the Director Strategic Redevelopment for Christchurch.

 Dan was seconded in a project role to the Canterbury Earthquake Recovery Authority and State Services Commission to identify better public services as a result of the earthquake.
 This led on to working with Christchurch Central Development Unit in support of the central city plan.

 Dan holds a Masters in Occupational Health and Safety, alongside several other graduate and postgraduate qualifications including executive leadership.

 General Manager - Pathology and Laboratories

-Kirsten has extensive leadership experience within the health and laboratories sector, holding various leadership positions since 1999, where she commenced as Section Head of the Virology Service at CHL.
+Kirsten has extensive leadership experience within the health and laboratories sector, holding various leadership positions and managing high performing teams in a complex environment since 1999, including Section Head of the Virology and Molecular Microbiology services and Operations Manager.

 Kirsten holds a Master of Science (Medical Laboratory Science), alongside several other training and tertiary qualifications.